 ||Li2O (%) *

-The Olympus portable XRD (pXRD) technology enables a low-cost and rapid quantitative mineralogy without necessitating considerable sample preparation to give a complete understanding of the pegmatite mineralogy.
+The Evident portable XRD (pXRD) technology enables a low-cost and rapid quantitative mineralogy without necessitating considerable sample preparation to give a complete understanding of the pegmatite mineralogy.
 Once robust quantification has been completed, the technology can also be used for back-calculating lithium grade.

 Products Used for This Application